 - Subverted in the Law & Order episode "The Wages of Sin", where a bum who the cops are currently questioning offers a cryptic-yet-wise statement that foreshadows the hubris the cops and district attorneys, in their quest to bring down a high-ranking mob boss that takes up the next two episodes, will face and which they would do well to pay attention to.
 However, because he's a bum and because what he's saying has absolutely no connection to what the cops are currently talking to him about (and indeed have not even begun chasing the mobster, thus having no lesson to learn at this point), they just ignore him and wearily ask him to focus on the point at hand.

-- A quest in Fallout New Vegas involves finding out who sold Boone's wife into slavery.
-One of the most useful sources in the quest is the local insane man who tells you exactly who did it.
-Although he thinks the wife who disappeared was kidnapped by Mole people who wanted to steal her hair, he's still of more use in the quest than any other person in town.
+- A quest in Fallout: New Vegas involves finding out who sold Boone's wife into slavery.
+One of the most useful sources in the quest is No-Bark Noonan, a local crazy man who tells you exactly who did it: the motel owner.
+Although he thinks the wife who disappeared was kidnapped by Mole people who wanted to steal her hair, and that there's an invisible chupacabra with a spinning blunderbuss roaming through town (which is actually a major clue to a different unmarked quest), he's still of more use in the quest than anyone else in town.

 - Also, there's Rotgut the ghoul in Freeside, a beggar will give you semi-useful information and gossip every time you give him a cap.
 He'll even give you info that will lead you to a solution to a sidequest.